 Well, let VDB tell you one thing that’s true about the netroots: they got good noses.
 Give them a real fight, and take a real position, and they will engage.
 But they ain’t about to take up arms to defend vanilla custard.

-The Leftosphere has been up in arms over the last several days that House Republicans chose to rally the troops with a casually violent clip from Ben Affleck’s The Town, a clip including the lines: “I need your help.
+The Leftosphere has been up in arms over the last several days that House Republicans chose to rally the troops with a casually from Ben Affleck’s The Town, a clip including the lines: “I need your help.
 I can’t tell you what it is.
 You can never ask me about it later.
 And we’re going to hurt some people.”
 The point, for the outraged, was that the GOP apparently sees the Boehner debt-ceiling vote as a way to hurt some people.
 To which VDB says: tell us something we didn’t know.
 The real outrage, so far as we’re concerned?
 That the GOP picked a Ben Affleck film at all.
 These would-be hard men didn’t see Daredevil?
 It’s shameful, and VDB will remember in November, John Boehner.

 Is anyone surprised that the gripping conclusion of the long apocalyptic debt-ceiling showdown will apparently involve both sides pushing a Republican plan for taxes, spending and debt?
 And this long before we even get to the budget, where the GOP actually holds real cards?
 Bernie is right as rain, friends: this is what comes of a President with no Primary opposition, a man who still believes that the Left loves him so much that it will eat any swill he casts our way.